Skip to content

 Choosing a Crawler

 • Use FirecrawlCrawler when you need efficient, API-driven scraping with built-in document processing.
-This is often the simplest and most effective choice.
+This is often the simplest and most effective choice, but incurs a cost due to the paid API.

 Example script